DHazardFenrir/zork/README.md

 look at [item name]: Inspect an item in the current room. pick up: Pick up an item in the current room after selecting it from a list. unlock [direction]: Unlock a locked exit in the specified direction if you have the corresponding key.

+when inputing a command, double tap the key enter, for the program to read and process the input.
 Combat

 attack: Attack the monster in the current room.